ThorntonLab/ThorntonLab.github.io/markdown/data.md

 ##Data

+__UPDATE__: due to security concerns, I've had to make the server where we've been serving up data non-public.
+I'm in the process of unloading many of these data sets to Google Drive, and will update links accordingly.
+In the mean time, send me (KRT) and email, and I'll prioritize getting what you need back online.

 This page lists sequence data, alignments, etc., resulting from lab publications.
 A lot of our ouptut is software, which you can find at our [software](software.html) page.

 ###20145